A transit worker in uniform and blue gloves stands in front of a Muni light rail vehicle displaying "Ocean Beach" as its destination.

 DeJohn Williams on the 22-Fillmore.

-Williams grew up in the city, in Diamond Heights and Glen Park, where he attended Catholic school and worked as a paperboy, riding a bicycle and tossing the San Francisco Chronicle onto subscribers’ doorsteps.
+Williams grew up in the city, in Diamond Heights and Glen Park.
+He attended Catholic school and worked as a paperboy, riding a bicycle and tossing the San Francisco Chronicle onto subscribers’ doorsteps.

 Follow Us